CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_api.md

 ### R1C1 notation

-This method is less common but is used to refer to some cells or cells in reference to a specific point, it uses the sheet name, the starting and ending coordinates of the cell using the row and column numbers.
+This method is less common than A1 notation, and it is used to refer to some cells or cells about a specific point.
+It uses the sheet name and the starting and ending coordinates of the cell using the row and column numbers.

 - `Sheet1!R1C1:R2C2` refers to the first two cells in the top two rows of Sheet1.
 - `R1C1:R2C2` refers to the first two cells in the top two rows of the first visible sheet.